-The Cape snowdrop is a tiny perennial with a delicate appearance.
+Crassula capensis or commonly the Cape snowdrop, sometimes the Cape stonecrop, is a tiny perennial with a delicate appearance.
 It grows from a tuber and may form small dense clumps through suckering.

 The plants in picture are thriving here on a damp southerly slope near Greyton on land that had burnt about a year before.
 The tubers, not destroyed by the fire, are now prospering from winter rain.
 Nutrients obtained from the ashes and the removal of some large shrubs that previously dominated the space, contribute to the good life.
 It is said that the plant reaches heights of 20 cm in favourable conditions, although this is probably not often observed.

-The Afrikaans common name of skaamblommetjie (shy little flower) is appropriate due to the plant\'s small size, choice of a shady, hidden abode and flower nodding (Bond and Goldblatt, 1984; Manning, 2007).
+The Afrikaans common name of skaamblommetjie (shy little flower) is appropriate to the plant's size, shady hiding places and nodding flowers (Manning, 2007; Bond and Goldblatt, 1984; iNaturalist; http://redlist.sanbi.org).